 Matthew Prescott is Senior Food Policy Director for The Humane Society of the United States and Advisor to the Good Food Institute.
 He’s a leading figure in the global movement to reform the way we farm and eat.
-He's a sought-after speaker, published writer and thought leader on the topic, having lectured and spoken at Ivy League universities, Fortune 500 food companies, and more.
+He's an author, sought-after speaker, and thought leader on the topic, having lectured and spoken at Ivy League universities, Fortune 500 food companies, and more.